 The biggest difference between leafcutter bees and mason bees is that instead of using mud to plug the nesting holes, leafcutter bees use leaf material to protect their offspring.
 Leafcutter bees are great pollinators for your summer gardens and can help you grow more food in your yard.

 We have a limited supply of leafcutter bees this year.
-If you are interested in hosting leafcutter bees, our first ship date is May 19th.
-Click here to sign up to host leafcutter bees.
+If you are interested in hosting leafcutter bees, please place your order and we will ship them to you.

 Please subscribe to our Solitary Bee Community Newsletter and join our BEE-I-P (VIP) elite!
 Learn about solitary bees and how to care for them, get informed on when to pre-order your mason bees for next spring and receive coupons and sneak peaks before we let everyone else know.